-You need an internal blogging platform, and a though choice is ahead of you.
+You need an internal blogging platform, and a thought choice is ahead of you.
 What tool to use and how to make a decision?

-While you were searching for different online articles, you have read that WordPress might do the work for you.
-It’s a popular platform used by millions, and you can probably rely on it that it will provide you with what you need.
-On the other hand, you came across specialized tool - created solely for the purpose of internal blogging called BlogIn.
+While you were searching for different online articles, you have read that WordPress might work for you.
+It’s a popular platform used by millions, and you can probably rely on it to provide you with what you need.
+On the other hand, you came across a specialized tool - created solely for the purpose of internal blogging called BlogIn.
 So, what platform to choose?
-And how to make a choice?
+And how to make a choice

 We will make a comparison between the two platforms - WordPress and BlogIn, and we will keep the score while comparing so that you can see in the end who wins the race.
 Let's find out!